edward-teixeira/Studies-On-Modern-JavaScript/README.md

 - Advanced Classes, Proxies;- Generators, Sets and Maps;
 - How to write clean and consistent JavaScript with ESLint;
 - Proper tooling + bundling setup with Webpack;
-- So much more — Check below for a full listing of videos;

 ---